-- 67. If an LTC owner subsequently disposes of their interest in land, the question may arise as to whether they can use the main home exclusion. - 68.
-An LTC owner can satisfy the requirements, and receive the benefit, of the main home exclusion.
-Section HB 1 treats an LTC owner as holding property that the LTC holds in proportion to the LTC owner's interest in the LTC.
-As a result, the LTC owner is the person who is subject to tax under s CB 6A and the person to whom the main home exclusion in s CB 16A could potentially apply.
-Section HB 1 also enables the LTC owner to satisfy the main home exclusion requirement that the residential land is the main home for the LTC owner.
-16 - It might be argued that a person lives in a main home in their personal capacity, not in 69. their capacity as an LTC owner.
+- dwelling that was the main home of the person (or a beneficiary of a trust, where the person is a trustee). - 70.
+An LTC owner can satisfy the requirements, and receive the benefit, of the main home exclusion. - 71.
+For non-tax purposes, residential land is owned by the LTC, not the LTC owners (and will be registered in the name of the LTC).
+This does not prevent an LTC owner from using the main home exclusion because, for tax purposes, s HB 1 treats an LTC owner as holding property that the LTC holds in proportion to the LTC owner's interest in the LTC. - 72.
+As a result, the LTC owner is the person who is subject to s CB 6A and the person to whom the main home exclusion in s CB 16A could potentially apply. - 73.
+It might be argued that a person lives in a main home in their personal capacity, not in their capacity as an LTC owner.
 From this, it might be argued that an assessment of the person for tax in their capacity as an LTC owner should not take into account the fact that they live in the main home.
 However, the transparent tax treatment of an LTC does not mean the characteristics of an LTC owner in their separate capacity are ignored.
-Section HB 1 treats the LTC owner as having certain characteristics that the LTC has; it does not take away separate characteristics of the LTC owner, such as the fact that they use residential land as a main home.
-An LTC owner is not taxed as two entirely separate people.
+Under s HB 1, an LTC owner is treated as having characteristics of the LTC and these characteristics, together with the LTC owner's own individual characteristics, constitute the LTC owner's tax profile.
+If an LTC owner in fact lives in a residential property as their main home and s HB 1 treats the LTC owner as disposing of a share of the property, the requirements of the main home exclusion can be satisfied.
 Further, the purposes for which a person holds residential land in their capacity as an LTC owner and their use of the land in their separate capacity can be consistent.
 There is not necessarily any issue with using an LTC to hold residential land that the LTC owners are using as a dwelling (provided deductions are not claimed for expenditure that has no nexus with the derivation of income or that is of a private or domestic nature).
-For example, a company is not required to be carrying on a business or other income earning activity in order to be a look-through company. - 70.
+For example, a company is not required to be carrying on a business or other income earning activity in order to be a look-through company. - 74.
 This is illustrated in Example | Tauira 4.